GAME-CLI-SRV-DEV/Flowcity/README.md

-APXCORD(TM)
+Flowcity(TM)
 =========

-APXCord is Waterfall with Velocity.
+Flowcity is Waterfall with Velocity.
 Waterfall is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.

 Waterfall was discontinued on 2024, and it is recommended to switch to velocity.\
-However there was no better alternative for BungeeViaProxy Available for Velocity, and we had no choice but to use Travertine as template.
+However there was no better alternative for ViaProxyConnect Original Plugin, Available for Velocity, and we had no choice but to use Travertine as template.

 ## Why fork Waterfall, and Why you dont use velocity and Shared Hosting?

+Well shared hosting makes minecraft servers cramped in one server, result? server will not boot due to a Out of memory(aka OOMKiller). so we had no choice but to use this thing instead.

 ## How to (Server Admins)